devtechsystems/devtechsys.com/_projects/Environmental-Impacts-of-Land.md

 ---
-title: Environmental Impacts Of Land
-Project Title: 'Environmental Impacts of Land Privatization in Selected Countries of Eastern Europe and Eurasia: An Assessment of Priority Issues' Start Year: '2002'
+title: 'Environmental Impacts of Land Privatization in Selected Countries of Eastern Europe and Eurasia: An Assessment of Priority Issues' Project Title: 'Environmental Impacts of Land Privatization in Selected Countries of Eastern Europe and Eurasia: An Assessment of Priority Issues' Start Year: '2002'